sanusart/travis-badge-per-job/README.md

 ---

-Deploy to your own heroky if you wish:
+Deploy to your own heroku if you wish:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)